LiamTyler/Photoshop/README.md

 To install and run our project:

-1. Clone the project repo
+1. Clone the project repo, or download and extract the tar file.
 2. Type "make" in the main project directory
 3. Run the executable bin/brushwork